Jeremyethridge/cpp_practice/README.md

 Memory Architecture - Harvard, Von Neumann
 Harvard - Separate memory spaces for instruction and data.
 Biggest difference between Harvard and Von Neumann is how the CPU fetches instructions and data.

+Harvard - Flash (Data & Address bus ) to CPU and on the other side RAM (Data & Address bus).
+Better for parallel processing

 Von Neumann - Uses a single memory space for both instructions and data.
 Instructions and data reside in the same memory space accessed by a single address bus or data bus

+# Bus Computing
 Address bus - Carries the location (Address) of the data being accessed.
 Tells the memory where to look.
 CPU to the memory or other components.
 Unidirectional only carries from CPU to memory
 Data bus - Transmits the actual data to or from that location.
 Provides what to put at the address. bidirectional, data flows in both directions from CPU to memory (Read/Write)
 Control bus - Carries the control signals that coordinate the activies of the data and address buses.
 Read/Write operation and can include timing information.
 Unidireciton or bidirectional

 Example: CPU places the memory address on the address bus, CPU sends a read singal on the control bus, the memory at the address places the data on the data bus, and the CPU receieves the data.